MatheusRich/matheusrich.github.io/_drafts/my-first-month-or-so-with-rust.md

 ## 🔮 Future

 I plan to keep writing my interpreter in Rust to learn more about this language.
-One thing I didn't explore yet is testing in Rust.
+One thing I didn't explore yet is testing.
 Since I'm a [big fan of TDD][tdd] I hope Rust has a good test support.
 I have an interest in digging a bit in game development with the [Bevy game engine][bevy].

 I'll also make a post comparing Rust with [Crystal](https://crystal-lang.org/) showing my experience with both languages.

-Oh, and if you're a rustacean, feel free to give me any advice or tip you think it's useful!
+Oh, and if you're a rustacean, feel free to give me any advice or tip you think is useful!
 Bye 🦀!

 [the-book]: https://doc.rust-lang.org/book/
 [by-example]: https://doc.rust-lang.org/rust-by-example/